adamw/website/content/blog/2015-01-20-macwire-0-8-0-towards-1-0-tagging-anonymous-functions-support.md

     lazy val taxCalculator = (taxBase: TaxBase) =&gt; wire[TaxCalculator]</p></div>
     ";}
 categories:
-  - Dependency Injection
-  - Library
-  - MacWire
+  - dependency injection
-  - Scala
+  - macwire
-  - Uncategorized
+  - scala

 ---
 A couple of days ago [MacWire 0.8.0][1] got released.
 It contains a couple of changes and new features.
 But first, I’d like to thank [Marcin Kubala][2] for his contributions.